 6 Common Hot Flash Triggers

 Hot flashes are uncomfortable and frustrating.
 They come on without warning and can last for long periods of time, making it nearly impossible to focus or perform daily tasks; in fact, many women in menopause report that their hot flashes are so overwhelming they have to stop everything they’re doing and sit absolutely still.
 This extreme rush of heat is often coupled with dizziness or sudden drowsiness, which only adds to the inconvenience.
+And 75% of women report hot flashes during peri/menopause — making them one of the most common symptoms.

-While balancing hormones is the most direct approach to helping keep hot flashes under control, there are other ways that women can help lower their chances of experiencing intense hot flashes and help support their menopausal health.
 Avoiding triggers is one of the best ways to reduce the chances of experiencing intense hot flashes.
 Luckily, hot flash triggers are easy to avoid once you know how to identify them.

 What Are Some Common Hot Flash Triggers?

 There are a few common hot flash triggers that women can easily identify and reduce their exposure to.
+Make note of your own reactions to these triggers, to find out which ones are most impactful for you.

-Unlike alcohol, caffeine is a vasoconstrictor, meaning it narrows the blood vessels, but that doesn’t mean it can’t cause a hot flash.
+Unlike alcohol, caffeine is a vasoconstrictor, meaning it narrows the blood vessels.
+But that doesn’t mean it can’t cause a hot flash.
 In fact, for many women, it still does.
 Caffeine is a stimulant, and like all stimulants, it raises heart rate and blood pressure, both of which can make you warmer.
 The hypothalamus registers this rise in body temperature as a threat to maintaining stability, and again, it triggers a hot flash to cool down the body through sweat released from the glands in the skin.

 3. Spicy Food